lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 My father gave me 45000 CNY to spend this hard time.
 My wife began to help me pay half of my monthly mortgage payments.
 I began to apply for full stack engineer or data engineer jobs.
 I did the test of the data engineer contractor position of a British multinational bank.
 This is my first time doing such a test of this position.
 I knew the problems were easy, but I just couldn't give good answers to them.

-I attended the interview for the full stack engineer position at a British multinational bank.
+I attended the interview for the full stack engineer position at this bank too.
 Failing to answer some basic knowledge of JVM made me embarrassed.

 The interesting thing at this time was that just one company invited me to take interviews for machine learning job, and I couldn't get more interviews.
-When I started to find some full-stack engineer positions, I was invited to interview onsite by a startup in Guangzhou that is doing a social network app for Latin people.
+When I started to find some full-stack engineer positions, I was invited to interview onsite by a startup in Guangzhou that is doing a social network app for Latin America people.
 They wanted me to help with full-stack engineering, plus some blockchain and artificial intelligence.
 It was funny.
 Sometimes, job hunting needs some flexibility.

 One of the lessons is to my field, for the long term view, I should prepare for the interview questions better.
 I should read the related materials again and again and do some experiments.